 Following the opening lecture, this course consists of two parts.
 The first is an introduction to nuclear physics (radiation interactions) and nuclear reactors.
-The second is an exploration of your professional futures - discussions of of college, graduate school, and career planning as well as several Town Hall events, in which other faculty, alumni, and other guests will be available to discuss their areas of expertise and careers in that area.
+The second is an exploration of your professional futures - a live discussion of college and graduate school planning, a live discussion of career planning, and five Town Hall events, in which other faculty, alumni, and other guests will be available to discuss their areas of expertise and careers in that area.